Sivacollindarmen/Retail-Sales-Analysis/README.md

 ### Data Acquisition
 To address the business problem and meet the stated objectives, I need to acquire and compile the correct dataset.
 I will start by acquiring data from the company's sales database.
-This is a MS SQL Database.
+This is an MS SQL Database.
 - Data Points Required
   - order_id, customer name, city, state, order_date, total_unit, revenue, product_name, category_name,brand_name, store_name, sale_rep